Self-harm & suicide related ideation

 - Report on relevant metrics as part of Connecting for Life suicide reduction strategy

-- Disseminate findings from the National Clinical Programme at national and international conferences
+- Disseminate findings from the National Clinical Programme at national and international conferences and published papers.

 |National Clinical Lead:||Professor Vincent Russell|

 |Ms. Sally Lovejoy|

 |Dr. Katerina Kavalidou|